Led Zeppelin’s Jimmy Page once said, “I believe every guitar player inherently has something unique about their playing.”

 Surf music such as the cover of Misirlou by Dick Dale uses reverb extensively for the guitar tone associated with the genre.
 The Behringer DR-600 Reverb and EX Digital Reverb Pedal Mini are budget-friendly reverb pedals and great for beginners.

-Apart from knowing how every pedal works, it is also important to have an understanding of which order to place them in.
-This order is known as “the signal chain”.
+Apart from knowing how every pedal works, it is also important to understand which order to place them in.

-The most common signal chain placement from the guitar to the amp is:
+The most common signal chain placement from the guitar to the amp (or to a preamp pedal) is:

 - Dynamics pedals (filters, compression, and equalizers)